simonborer/db-course-2019/src/assets/documents/plan.md

 - Final Exam

 # Other
-- Using SQL in other languages (Python, PHP, etc.)
-- Using via cli
+xx Using SQL in other languages (Python, PHP, etc.) xx Using via cli
-- Dockerized DBs
+?
+Dockerized DBs
 - How to choose a db
 - Normalization
-- ORM
+xx ORM